 Amanda was an invited participant in 2012 to Denmark where she worked with world leaders in audiology to enhance client care and in 2013 was voted top 10 in an international audiology competition to raise awareness for hearing loss.
 Further in 2017 she was awarded the “Pride of Workmanship” award by Rotary International – Hills-Kellyville branch.

 In 2016-2017 Amanda worked alongside leading ENT surgeons, implant manufacturers and independent audiologists to set up the Hearing Implants Australia network and teaching centre for those with implants.
-She is the founding adviser and currently serves on the board for Hearing Implants Australia.
+She is the founding adviser for Hearing Implants Australia.

 Prior to joining Norwest Hearing Amanda was a clinical educator for Masters of Audiology students at Macquarie University.
 Amanda is also a casual lecturer for medical students at the University of Technology, Sydney.

 Amanda holds a Bachelor of Health Science in Hearing and Speech from The University of Sydney, a Masters of Audiology from Macquarie University; she is a member of Audiology Australia with a certificate of clinical competency and is a trained audiology supervisor.

 Lyn initially trained as a speech pathologist and has worked with adults and children for more than 15 years in hospital, rehabilitation and community services.
 Following a transition overseas where she worked measuring outcomes in rehabilitation services in a large multi-disciplinary North American University hospital, Lyn returned to Australia.